ericrenone/Identity-Geometry/README.md

 ## Summary

-This project establishes a **new computational category**:
+This project establishes:

-> *Deterministic, ultra-minimalist neuromorphic primitives for real-time novelty detection on ultra-low-cost FPGA hardware.*
+*Deterministic, ultra-minimalist neuromorphic primitives for real-time novelty detection on ultra-low-cost FPGA hardware.*

 It trades model depth and learning for **predictable timing, energy efficiency, and minimal resource usage**, filling a gap **not addressed in current SOTA FPGA or Raspberry Pi-based anomaly systems**.